Q & A With Jim & Rosie

 B means Be out of Court.
 For most of the past 12 years, decisions around education funding have been stuck in court.
 We need to end this cycle.
 We cannot make the necessary changes we need in education if we are constantly arguing in front of a judge.
 We should be working together for the changes and innovations that will help our children get ahead.

 The court has clearly marked school finance as inequitable and inadequate.
 But while more money in the system will be needed, there are many areas where more money is not the solution.

-As the next governor, I will work to bring people together to develop educational standards that are pertinent to Kansas, that are measurable, and will help our children succeed.
+As the next governor and Lt governor, we will work to bring people together to develop educational standards that are pertinent to Kansas, that are measurable, and will help our children succeed.

 C is for Careers.
 We need to change our focus from the earning and amassing of credits to learning the skills to build careers.
 This recognizes the importance of work force development as one of the engines needed for our economic growth.